melisandeteng/RSPrompter_explore/README.md

 In this repo, you will find code to run the RSPrompter and BalSAM models as well as example configurations files.
 This part of the project is setup such that metrics and images will be logged in Weights and Biases.

-We suggest to first follow the instructions from the original RSPrompter repository to create your environment.
-The dependencies for this project can be found in `environment.yaml`.
+We suggest to first follow the instructions from the original RSPrompter repository to create your environment. `requirements.txt` contains the dependencies from the original RSPrompter repo.
+We also share `environment.yaml` which has the dependencies from the conda environment we used to run the RSPrompter and BalSAM experiments.

 - Examples of configuration files can be found in ```configs/rsprompter/```.
 You will see configs named `rsprompter_anchor-trees-{DATASET_NAME}.py` for the RSPrompter models and `rsprompter_anchor-trees-dsm-{DATASET_NAME}.py` for the BalSAM models.
 - For the purpose of anonymization, we have modified paths to data and output folders.
 Change the paths accordingly in the config files and the metrics computing scripts.